GSA/open-gsa-redesign/_apidocs/searchgov-results.md

   | sort\_by (optional)             | Allowed variables are date and relevance.
 The default sort is relevance.
 Add `sort_by=date` to sort by date.
   | sitelimit (optional)             | Limits the results to the subdomains and/or subfolders provided.
 Multiple values can be passed using a space-separated list.
 Example: `sitelimit=search.gov/about search.gov/get-started`.
 The values passed in the sitelimit must be in scope of the Domains list in the Search.gov Admin Center for your search site.

+  To enable faceted search, use the parameters below.
+You must set `include_facets=true` for these parameters to be applied.
+For more context on how we index content into these fields, see our [metadata documentation](https://search.gov/indexing/metadata.html).

+  Facet functionality is only available to the **/i14y** endpoint.

+  | Parameters                      | Description
+  | :--								| :--
+  | include_facets      			| The default is `false`.
+To enable facet features, set this to `true`
+  | audience                        | Returns results that match any of the specified terms in the Audience field.
+Ex. `audience=students, policymakers` would return results with an audience of students **or** policymakers.
+Accepts a comma-separate list of strings.
+  | content_type                    | Returns results that match any of the specified terms in the Content Type field.
+Ex. `mime_type=article, blog post` would return results with a content type of article **or** blog post.
+Accepts a comma-separate list of strings.
+  | mime_type                       | Returns results that match any of the specified terms in the mime_type field, which indicates the file type of the document.
+Ex. `content_type=text/html, application/pdf` would return results with a mimetype of text/html **or** application/pdf.
+Accepts a comma-separate list of strings.
+[Read about common mimetypes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
+  | searchgov_custom1               | Returns results that match any of the specified terms in the searchgov_custom1 field.
+Accepts a comma-separate list of strings.
+  | searchgov_custom2               | Returns results that match any of the specified terms in the searchgov_custom2 field.
+Accepts a comma-separate list of strings.
+  | searchgov_custom3               | Returns results that match any of the specified terms in the searchgov_custom3 field.
+Accepts a comma-separate list of strings.
+  | tags                            | Returns results that match any of the specified terms in the tags field.
+Accepts a comma-separate list of strings.

 ## Expected Results

   Each item returns a unique set of fields.
 Each array will only have contents if there are results in that search feature matching the query.

   Before you begin: If you set up the Routed Query feature in the Search.gov Admin Center, you will need to set up some additional logic.
 If there's a match between the query and the Routed Query, we'll return only the `route_to` URL.
 Otherwise we'll return the full results set.
 See <a href="#rq">Routed Queries</a>.

+  If you have `facets_enabled=true`, you will receive additional fields as noted below.

   * ### query